nrz/ylikuutio/README.md

    https://en.wikipedia.org/wiki/Hypercube

 Q: How is Ylikuutio software developed?
-A: In Debian GNU/Linux (Debian Jessie at the moment), using Vim.
+A: In Debian GNU/Linux (Debian Stretch at the moment), using Vim.

 Q: For what kinds of software Ylikuutio can be used?
 A: Ylikuutio can be used for all kinds of 3D games and simulations.